 Linda Marsh, who is a member of the Company's board of directors, is currently the Senior Executive Vice President of AHMC Healthcare Inc., or AHMC.
-The Company performs genetic testing and other testing services, on an arms-length basis, for AHMC, and the Company recognized \$1.1 million in revenue in the first quarter of 2021.
-As of March 31, 2021, and December 31, 2020, \$1.8 million was owed to the Company by AHMC, which is included in trade accounts receivable, net, in the accompanying Condensed Consolidated Balance Sheets, in connection with this relationship.
+The Company performs genetic testing and other testing services, on an arms-length basis, for AHMC, and the Company recognized \$738,000 and \$1.9 million in revenue in the three and six months ended June 30, 2021, respectively.
+The Company did not perform any services for AHMC and did not recognize any revenue in the three and six months ended June 30, 2020.
+As of June 30, 2021 and December 31, 2020, \$793,000 and \$1.8 million was owed to the Company by AHMC, which is included in trade accounts receivable, net, in the accompanying Condensed Consolidated Balance Sheets, in connection with this relationship.